egberts/egberts.github.io-src/content/articles/dhcp-rebind.rst

 The renewal timer, T1, is set by default to 50% of the length of the lease.
-When the timer goes off, the client transitions from the BOUND tate to the RENEWING state.
+When the timer goes off, the client transitions from the BOUND state to the RENEWING state.

 Note that a client may initiate lease renewal prior to T1 timer expiration if it desires.